sql-formatter-org/sql-formatter/README.md

 ### Usage without NPM

 If you don't use a module bundler, clone the repository, run `npm install` and grab a file from `/dist` directory to use inside a `<script>` tag.
-This makes Prettier SQL available as a global variable `window.prettierSql`.
+This makes SQL Formatter available as a global variable `window.sqlFormatter`.

 ### Usage with VSCode

-Prettier SQL is also available as a VSCode extension here: \
+SQL Formatter is also available as a VSCode extension here: \
 https://marketplace.visualstudio.com/items?itemName=inferrinizzard.prettier-sql-vscode

 ## Contributing